 Heather Day is the director of youth programs at the Mediation Center.
 Heather oversees Youth Organizing to Save Our Streets (YO S.O.S.) and Justice Community Plus and supports additional programs and outreach initiatives at the Center.
 Previously, Heather worked with young people in schools, shelters, camps, and arts based programs, and was also responsible for volunteer recruitment and curriculum development in prior positions.
 Heather earned a BA in American Studies from Connecticut College and a Master’s of Social Work with a Human Service Leadership concentration from Fordham University.
 Heather believes that young people have powerful voices and unique insight to share with the world, and loves seeing youth in the spotlight.

-Kenton Kirby is the Director of Trauma Support Services for the Mediation Center and the program coordinator for Make It Happen.
+Kenton Kirby is the Director of Clinical and Trauma Support Services for the Mediation Center and the director for Make It Happen.
 Kenton is a native New Yorker who firmly believes in the strength of community and the tremendous benefits that come with interdisciplinary collaboration.
 Make It Happen is geared towards providing supportive victim services to young men of color, historically an underserved population due to gender roles and societal expectations of manhood.
 This program aims to challenge and educate its members, and outside service providers, of the profound long term impacts trauma has on individuals regardless of gender or race.